-Financial statements of a foreign private issuer must either be (1) prepared in accordance with IFRS57 or U.S. GAAP, or (2) if presented in accordance with other accounting principles used in the issuer's home country, accompanied by an explanation of the principal differences between those accounting principles and U.S. GAAP, together with a numerical reconciliation of the differences in financial results and principal balance sheet items as reported under its accounting practices and those that would have been obtained under U.S. GAAP.58 This numerical reconciliation is required in both Form 20-F registration statements and annual reports filed under the 1934 Act, except that for first-time registrants the numerical reconciliation of financial results is required only for the two most recent fiscal years and any required interim period.59
+of the differences in financial results and principal balance sheet items as reported under its accounting practices and those that would have been obtained under U.S. GAAP.58 This numerical reconciliation is required in both Form 20-F registration statements and annual reports filed under the 1934 Act, except that for first-time registrants the numerical reconciliation of financial results is required only for the two most recent fiscal years and any required interim period.59

 Subject to the exceptions noted below, financial statements for all foreign private issuers, other than those that qualify and elect to be treated as EGCs, must include audited balance sheets as of the end of each of the three most recent fiscal years and audited statements of income and cash flow for each of the three most recent fiscal years.
 A balance sheet for the earliest year of the three-year period is not required, however, if that balance sheet is not required by the issuer's home jurisdiction.
-If a foreign private issuer prepares its primary financial statements in accordance with U.S. GAAP or IFRS, the financial statements for a first-time registrant need only include audited balance sheets and statements of income and cash flows for the two most recent fiscal years.60 However, IFRS also requires issuers to present an opening statement of financial position as of January 1 for the earliest of the two years included in their financial statements, in addition to the statements of financial position as of the earliest of the two years.
+If a foreign private issuer prepares its primary financial statements in accordance with U.S. GAAP or IFRS, the financial statements for a first-time registrant need only include audited balance sheets and statements of income and cash flows for the two most recent fiscal years.
+60 However, IFRS also requires issuers to present an opening statement of financial position as of January 1 for the earliest of the two years included in their financial statements, in addition to the statements of financial position as of the end of each of the two years.